nf-core/dualrnaseq/docs/usage.md

 * The transcriptome fasta file is created by default in the pipeline using the provided genome and annotation files.
 If you already have one, you can specify it here as shown above, and through the parameter ```--read_transcriptome_fasta_host_from_file``` or
 ```--read_transcriptome_fasta_pathogen_from_file```

-* If `gff_host_tRNA` file is provided, the pipeline combines `gff_host` and `gff_host_tRNA` files to create host gff file.
+* If `gff_host_tRNA` file is provided, the pipeline combines the files from `gff_host` and `gff_host_tRNA` to create a single host gff file.

-* You don't have to specify the path to the host and pathogen transcriptomes in your conf/genomes.config file, as this will be created if needed.
+* You don't have to specify the path to the host and pathogen transcriptomes in your conf/genomes.config file, as all transcriptome-based files are created automatically if needed.

 #### B) Using pipeline-specific parameters

 If preferred, you can specify each parameter manually and link to appropriate files.
+Reference and annotation files (`fasta` and `GFF3`) can be compressed (`.gz` or `.zip`) or uncompressed.

 Host: